aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/style/_index.md

 ```

-a value indicating whether the text within a cell is wrapped.
+Gets a value indicating whether the text within a cell is wrapped.

 **Returns:**
 boolean